yayahjb/neartree/NearTree/README_NearTree.txt

      long LeftFindK_NearestNeighbors ( const size_t k, const DistanceType& dRadius,
           CNearTree<  T >& tClosest, const T& t ) k is the maximum number of nearest neighbors to return.
-Finds this many if possible dRadius within a sphere defined by dRadius, search for the k-nearest-neighbors tClosest is returned ContainerType or NearTree of the objects found if the tIndices argument is given it will be returned as a parallel vector of indices in the near tree of the objects returned. t is the probe point, used to search in the group of points insert'ed
+Finds this many if possible dRadius within a sphere defined by dRadius, to search for the k-nearest-neighbors tClosest is returned as the ContainerType or NearTree of the objects found if the tIndices argument is given it will be returned as a vector of indices in the near tree of the objects returned. t is the probe point, used to search in the group of points insert'ed